abphilip-vit/CollegeP3/README.md

 # College: Soil Moisture Prediction

-Moisture in soil gets absorbed and evaporated and their rate of evaporation will rely on several factors like atmospheric temperature and humidity.
+Moisture in the soil gets absorbed and evaporated and their rate of evaporation will rely on several factors like atmospheric temperature and humidity.
 To avoid excess watering of fields, we can predict the expected soil moisture content by obtaining a relation between soil moisture and temperature, pressure.

 Soil moisture is one of the main factors in agricultural production and hydrological cycles.
 Existing prediction models have problems such as prediction accuracy, generalization, and multi-feature processing capability, and prediction performance must improve.